 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Paul D. in Huntsville, AL:
+Today’s workflow comes from reader Clay D. in Carson City, NV:

 How do you use AI?
 Tell us here.